-Wear leveling is a process that is designed to extend the life of solid state storage devices.
-Solid state storage is made up of microchips that store data in blocks.
+Solid-state storage is made up of microchips that store data in blocks.
 Each block can tolerate a finite number of program/erase cycles before becoming unreliable.
-For example, SLC NAND flash is typically rated at about 100,000 program/erase cycles.
+For example, single-level cell (SLC) NAND flash is typically rated at between 50,000 and 100,000 program/erase cycles.
 Wear leveling arranges data so that write/erase cycles are distributed evenly among all of the blocks in the device.

 By submitting your personal information, you agree that TechTarget and its partners may contact you regarding relevant content, products and special offers.

 Wear leveling is typically managed by the flash controller, which uses a wear leveling algorithm to determine which physical block to use each time data is programmed.

-Static wear leveling, on the other hand, selects the target block with the lowest overall erase count, erases the block if necessary, writes new data to the block, and ensures that blocks of static data are moved when their block erase count is below a certain threshold.
-This additional step of moving data can slow write performance due to overhead on the flash controller, but static wear leveling is considerably more effective than dynamic wear leveling for extending the lifespan of solid state devices.
+Static wear leveling operates like dynamic wear leveling, but it also ensures that blocks of static data are moved when their block erase count falls below a certain threshold.
+This additional step of moving data can slow write performance due to overhead on the flash controller, but static wear leveling is considerably more effective than dynamic wear leveling for extending the life span of solid-state devices.